On this page 6

 - Inspections conducted during standard business hours

-Typical inspection sequence: Typical sequence: Foundation/pre-pour, Framing/structural rough-in, Rough electrical/plumbing/mechanical, Insulation, Final building, Final trade inspections (electrical, plumbing, mechanical), Certificate of Occupancy if required.
+Typical sequence: Typical sequence: Foundation/pre-pour, Framing/structural rough-in, Rough electrical/plumbing/mechanical, Insulation, Final building, Final trade inspections (electrical, plumbing, mechanical), Certificate of Occupancy if required.

 Remote video inspections are available for eligible permit types including HVAC replacements, water heaters, reroofs, under-slab repairs, and irrigation installations.